Tristan-Graff/Password-Strength-Checker/README.md

 - Tips for improving password strength
 - Toggle button to show/hide password

-## Contributing
-To contribute to this project, please follow these steps:
-1. Fork the repository.
-2. Create a new branch:
-    ```bash
-    git checkout -b feature-branch
-    ```
-3. Make your changes and commit them:
-    ```bash
-    git commit -m 'Add some feature'
-    ```
-4. Push to the branch:
-    ```bash
-    git push origin feature-branch
-    ```
-5. Create a pull request.

-Please read the contributing guidelines for more details.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/Tristan-Graff/Password-Strength-Checker/blob/main/LICENSE) file for details.